Skip to content

 if flip_y is True:

-coordinates = pd.DataFrame({'y': coordinates.obs[y],'x': coordinates.obs[x]})
+coordinates = pd.DataFrame(

 else:

-coordinates = pd.DataFrame({'x': coordinates.obs[x],'y': coordinates.obs[y]})
+coordinates = pd.DataFrame(

-#points = coordinates.values.tolist()
+# points = coordinates.values.tolist()

 points = coordinates.values

-#start = time.time()
+# start = time.time()

-viewer.add_points(points, size=point_size, face_color='white',visible=False,name=phenotype_layer)
+size=point_size,

-#stop = time.time()
+# stop = time.time()

 # Run the function on all gating layer